January 31, 2022

 MyEclipse is built upon the Eclipse platform and offers several editions that let developers choose features and capabilities.
 It is a comprehensive Java IDE with features such as advanced database tooling, Maven project management, Spring development, and WebSphere support.

 BlueJ is a free Java IDE specially designed for beginners.
 It was developed mainly for educational purposes and is considered the best IDE for Java beginners.
-Being a lightweight Java IDE it has a simple interface and its design differs from other development environments as its goals are specific to educational and learning purposes.
+Being a lightweight Java IDE, it has a simple interface, and its design differs from other development environments as its goals are specific to educational and learning purposes.

 It is also suitable for small-scale software development.
 It is currently being maintained by a team at King’s College, London, England.
-BlueJ interface offers class structure by displaying UML-like diagrams as its main screen.
+BlueJ interface offers a class structure by displaying UML-like diagrams as its main screen.
 This helps beginners learn faster and more visibly.

 Oracle aims to simplify Java development by providing a visual and declarative approach with an advanced coding environment.